What’s better, oiled or lacquered?

-Hardwood Floors are a great solution for kitchens and dining spaces.
-Wood is naturally robust and can be maintained to keep the surface looking great.
-Lacquered floors are a good choice for Kitchens as they provide a surface that is stain resistant without the need for regular maintenance and can be rejuvenated when required with a light sand which keys the top coat of lacquer so an extra application of lacquer can be applied.
-Alternatively oiled and hardwax oiled wood floors also perform well in busy kitchens but should always have an extra coat of maintenance oil* applied after installation.
-This commissioning coat is buffed into the factory oiled surface and ensures that the oil is evenly redistributed in the wood’s surface, it also adds a water resistant seal between the joints of each board.
-With periodic reapplication of maintenance oil this type of floor will last for generations without ever needing to be rejuvenated with sanding.
+Lacquered wood floors are a good choice for Kitchens as they provide a surface that is stain resistant without the need for regular maintenance.
+Alternatively oiled wood floors also perform well in kitchens but should always have an extra coat of maintenance oil applied after installation.
+This commissioning coat is buffed into the surface after installation and ensures that the oil is evenly redistributed in the wood’s surface, it also adds a water resistant seal between the joints of each board.

 Use self-adhesive felt pads on flat furniture feet to protect the floor from excessive scratching, and use felt based castor cups under wheeled furniture.
 A purpose made polypropylene floor mat must be used below wheeled office chairs.
-(Note: Heavy scratching will break the seal of the lacquer causing damage to the timber by ingress of dirt and moisture from cleaning.)
-Felt pads also give an added advantage of making heavy furniture easier to move.
+Heavy scratching will break the surface causing damage to the timber by ingress of moisture from cleaning.

 A) Take care when watering not to spill water around the base of any planter and avoid using metal trays as these can react with water and the natural tannins in oak to produce black watermarks.